What is BirdNET?

 This page features some of our public demonstrations, including a live stream demo, a demo for the analysis of audio recordings, an Android app and its visualization of submissions.
 All demos are based on an artificial neural network we call BirdNET.
 We are constantly improving the features and performance of our demos – please make sure to check back with us regularly.

-We are currently featuring more than 500 of the most common species of North America and Germany.
+We are currently featuring 984 of the most common species of North America and Europe.
 We will add more species and more regions in the near future.
 Click here for the list of supported species.

 How it works:

 Reliable identification of bird species in recorded audio files would be a transformative tool for researchers, conservation biologists, and birders.
 This demo provides a web interface for the upload and analysis of audio recordings.
-Based on an artificial neural network featuring more than 500 of the most common species of North America and Germany, this demo shows the most probable species for every second of the recording.
+Based on an artificial neural network featuring almost 1,000 of the most common species of North America and Europe, this demo shows the most probable species for every second of the recording.
 Please note: We need to transfer the audio recordings to our servers in order to process the files.
 This demo is intended for large screens.